-Here is a thought to ponder: What would have to be true and how can you influence it?
+Here is a thought to ponder: What would have to be true and how can you influence this?

-It seems that you have a reservoir of imagination available to tap into, and perhaps intuitive wisdom as well.
-This can help complement your strategic thinking, and maximize your achievements for the benefit of all.
+It seems that you have a reservoir of imagination and perhaps intuitive wisdom, which you are already tapping into.
+This may come at a personal cost, in the form of "what-ifs," concerns and maybe even fears.
+But if you find ways learn to trust your intuition, you will flourish further and enjoy it more.
+This, complemented with your strategic thinking, will maximize your achievements for the benefit of all.
 Resilience is based on constant creativity, innovation, and experimentation.
 When we neglect the non-rational wisdom we have in us, our solutions are missing critical information, and may create negative impacts on the ecosystem and society.